AlisonYao/DURF-Bus-Schedule-Optimization/README.md

 ![readme_1](./webapp/static/readme_1.png)

 6. Scroll down and make your own changes.
-You can either choose to solve either the baseline problem or the extended problem.
+You can solve either the baseline problem or the extended problem.

 ![readme_2](./webapp/static/readme_2.png)